Skip to content

 Experience the ultimate whodunit comedy, Clue Live On Stage! at TPAC, full of mystery, laughter, and nostalgic fun!

-Editor Connect 8 months ago 2 min read
+Editor 1 year ago 2 min read

 Three women in formal evening attire are seated on a 1950’s-style brown couch.
 Three men in suits stand directly behind them.
 Each person is holding a murder weapon up in the air, looking at it.